MicrosoftDocs/visualstudio-docs/docs/install/automated-installation-with-response-file.md

 # Setting a default configuration for Visual Studio

 If you created a network layout cache with the `--layout`, an initial `response.json` file is created in the layout.
+If you create a partial layout, this response file includes the workloads and languages that were included in the layout.
+Running setup from this layout automatically uses this response.json file, which selects the workloads and components included in the layout.
+Users can still select or unselect any workloads in the setup UI before installing Visual Studio.

 Administrators who create a layout can modify the `response.json` file in the layout to control the default settings that their users see when they install Visual Studio from the layout.
 For example, if an administrator wants specific workloads and components installed by default, they can configure the `response.json` file to add them.

 When Visual Studio setup is run from a layout folder, it _automatically_ uses the response file in the layout folder.
 You don't have to use the `--in` option.

-You can update the `response.json` file that is created in an offline layout folder to define default setting for users who install from this layout.
+You can update the `response.json` file that is created in an offline layout folder to define the default setting for users who install from this layout.

 > [!WARNING]
 > It's critical that you leave the existing properties that were defined when the layout was created.